jmvirta/spatialPCA/README.md

 Preprint available in arXiv (add a link)

-All code is in R and requires the packages XXX.
+All code is in R and requires the packages (add here).

 The code files are: